 Do Cowboy Boots Hurt Your Feet?

-Cowboy boots were originally made for western cowboys to endure the harsh outdoors and farm work while riding horses for a long time.
-So, they may not be the most comfortable when it comes to everyday urban use.
+Cowboy boots were initially made for western cowboys to endure the harsh outdoors and farm work while riding horses for a long time.
+So, they may not be the most comfortable for everyday urban use.

 I suffer from persistent plantar fasciitis pain in my heels.
-I typically wear cowboy boots every day and don’t find them any less comfortable than other footwear.
+I typically wear cowboy boots daily and don’t find them any less comfortable than other footwear.

-But I switch up my footwear throughout the day and avoid wearing the same boots all the time.
+But I switch up my footwear throughout the day and avoid always wearing the same boots.
 The boots I find most comfortable are my Amos Ariats.

 - 100% Leather